-The following table shows the fees paid or accrued by the Company for the audit and other services provided by BDO USA for fiscal years 2019 and 2018.
+The following table shows the fees paid or accrued by the Company for the audit and other services provided by Plante Moran and BDO for fiscal years 2020 and 2019.

-2019 2018
+2020 2019

-Audit Fees (1) \$ 642,654 \$ 785,132
+Audit Fees (1) \$ 687,860 \$ 642,654

 All Other Fees

-Total \$ 642,654 785,132
+Total \$ 687,860 \$ 642,654

 (1) Includes fees and expenses related to the fiscal year audit and interim reviews, notwithstanding when the fees and expenses were billed or when the services rendered.
-For fiscal 2019, includes audit fees and expenses related to discontinued operations and for fiscal 2018 includes audit fees and expenses related to a bill and hold restatement.
+For fiscal 2019, includes audit fees and expenses related to discontinued operations.

-All audit services were pre-approved by the Audit Committee, which concluded that the provision of such services by BDO USA was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
+All audit services were pre-approved by the Audit Committee, which concluded that the provision of such services by Plante Moran was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
 The Audit Committee's pre-approval policies provide that the Chairman of the Audit Committee has the authority to approve individual audit related and permitted non-audit engagements up to \$10,000 subject to subsequent review and approval by the entire Audit Committee.
 Larger engagements require majority Audit Committee approval.
-There were no engagements of this type provided by BDO USA during the last two years.
+There were no engagements of this type provided by Plante Moran or BDO during the last two years.